t0nyz0/Bambu-Poop-Conveyor-ESP32/README.md

-# Bambu Poop Chute for ESP32
+# Bambu Poop Conveyor for ESP32

 ## Overview

-The Bambu Poop Chute is an application designed to manage the waste output of a Bambu X1 3D printer.
+The Bambu Poop Conveyor is an application designed to manage the waste output of a Bambu X1 3D printer.
 It utilizes WiFi and MQTT protocols to monitor the printer's status and control a motor that moves waste material away from the printing area.

 https://github.com/user-attachments/assets/96f4e218-ed00-4c0a-9d67-1392f0b862df